JeffersonLab/sim/README.md

 ## Deploy
 The deploy to JLab's acctest is handled automatically via the release workflow.

-At JLab this app is found internally at [acctest.acc.jlab.org/arm](https://acctest.acc.jlab.org/arm).
+At JLab this app is found internally at [acctest.acc.jlab.org/sim](https://acctest.acc.jlab.org/sim).
 However, the server is a proxy for `wildflytest5.acc.jlab.org`.
 A [deploy script](https://github.com/JeffersonLab/wildfly/blob/main/scripts/deploy.sh) is provided on each server to automate wget and deploy.
 Example:

 ```
-/root/setup/deploy.sh arm v1.2.3
+/root/setup/deploy.sh sim v1.2.3
 ```

 **JLab Internal Docs**:  [InstallGuideWildflyRHEL9](https://accwiki.acc.jlab.org/do/view/SysAdmin/InstallGuideWildflyRHEL9)